A Woman Participates in Her Husband’s Murder of 12-Year-Old

 Trirat has since allowed her daughter to stay with Niramon in Bangkok.
 She deeply regretted that this tragedy could have been prevented if her daughter had stayed with her.
 She wants Yutthana to be held fully accountable for his actions.

-Yuttana has been charged with two counts: assault that caused death and burial secrecy to disguise the incidence or cause of death, transfer or destroy a corpse or part of a corpse.
-He admitted to all counts but refused to participate in the scheduled re-enactment because he had concerns about his safety.
+Yutthana has been charged with two counts: assault that caused death and burial secrecy to disguise the incidence or cause of death, transfer, or destroy a corpse or part of a corpse.
+He admitted to all counts but refused to participate in the planned re-enactment because he had concerns about his safety.

 Previous story: